tkaczmarzyk/specification-arg-resolver/README.md

 Case-insensitive comparisons are performed using the database's `UPPER()` function on both sides of the comparison.
 The results depend on your database's collation settings.
 Locale settings is important for case-insensitive searches.
 Please check the [Locale support](#locale-support) section for details.

+A negation for this specification is also available: `NotInIgnoreCase`.

 ### Null ###

 Filters using `is null` or `is not null`, depending on the value of the parameter passed in.
 A value of `true` will filter for `is null`, and a value of `false` will filter for `is not null`.